Table of Contents:

 - LAPhD students: The chair (or co-chair)and at least one other committee member (pre-candidacy and dissertation) of a student in the LA PhD program must be members of the LA faculty.

-During the first term of enrollment, the student should consult with her/his advisor and begin identifying potential members of the Preliminary Examination Committee.
+During the first term of enrollment, the student should consult with her/his advisor and begin identifying potential members of the Pre-Candidacy Examination Committee.
 These members may be the same as the Interim Guidance Committee or different.
 It is appropriate that the student ask faculty members whether they are willing to serve on the PEC.
 The student should meet with the Committee as soon as possible to review her/his program.
-The Pre-Candidacy Examination Committee should discuss, revise if necessary, and approve the Course of Study.

 The student is responsible for: